setobox/calabiyau-emotes/README.md

-# calabiyau-face
+# Calabiyau Emotes

-Calabiyau emote codes for in-game chat.
+Copy the emote codes to use in-game chat.